bangkitdc/podcastify/README.md

 3. <b>Podcast Player</b>: Each episode of the chosen podcast can be listened to directly within the app, providing a seamless listening experience.
 4. <b>Admin Panel</b>: Administrators have the ability to manage podcasts, episodes, and users, ensuring the content is up-to-date and the user experience is optimized.

+## Updates (17 November 2023)
+We’ve added some exciting new features:
+1. <b>Memberships</b>: Users can now subscribe to their favorite creators and gain access to premium episodes.
+2. <b>User Engagement Features</b>: Users can now engage more with creators by liking or commenting on episodes.

 ## Tech Stacks
 Podcastify is built using the following technologies: